YuriLopesM/YuriLopesM/README.md

 - ⚙️ I’m currently working on **AGPR5**, an enterprise focused in agrobusiness;
 - 📖 I’m learning `JavaScript/TypeScript`, `React`, `Angular` and more!
 - 💬 Ask me about anything!
 Just send me a message or feedback in [Linkedin](https://www.linkedin.com/in/yuri-lopes-machado-170023198/)
-- ☎️ How to reach me: I have some profiles at the top, you can find me there!
 - 👾 Fun fact: I play some games, like League of Legends, Rocket League and CS:GO;

 **Languages and Tools**